Greeks stage anti-fascism rallies after rapper's death

 Anti-fascist rallies planned to coincide with a 48-hour public sector strike on Wednesday have overshadowed anger over layoffs demanded by EU/IMF lenders, and hundreds began gathering in the central Syntagma square for a memorial concert.

-Marches by university students, labour unions and leftists are expected to culminate later in an anti-fascism demonstration outside parliament, the scene of often violent anti-governmemt protests in the past.
+Marches by university students, labor unions and leftists are expected to culminate later in an anti-fascism demonstration outside parliament, the scene of often violent anti-government protests in the past.

 “The heinous and cowardly murder of anti-fascist Pavlos Fissas has revealed ... that Golden Dawn is the enemy of democracy,” public sector union ADEDY said.